 The controls for each heater are located near the bottom center of the instrument panel (below the heater/air conditioning controls).

-After turning the ignition ON, you can choose from High, Low, or Off heat settings.
-Amber LEDs on the side of each switch indicate the level of heat in use.
-Two LEDs are illuminated for High, one for Low, and none for Off.
+After turning the ignition ON, you can choose from High, Low or Off heat settings.
+Amber indicator lights in each switch indicate the level of heat in use.
+Two indicator lights will illuminate for High, one for Low and none for Off.

-Pressing the switch once will select High-level heating.
-Pressing the switch a second time will select Low-level heating.
-Pressing the switch a third time will shut the heating elements Off.
+Press the switch once to select High-level heating.
+Press the switch a second time to select Low-level heating.
+Press the switch a third time to shut the heating elements Off.

 When High-level heating is selected, the heaters provide a boosted heat level during the first four minutes of operation after heating is activated.
 The heat output then drops to the normal High-level.
-If High-level heating is selected, the system will automatically switch to the Low-level after 30 minutes of continuous operation.
+If High-level heating is selected, the system will automatically switch to the Low-level after approximately 30 minutes of continuous operation.
 At that time, the number of illuminated LEDs changes from two to one, indicating the change.
-Operation on the Low setting also turns Off automatically after 30 minutes.
+Operation on the Low-level setting also turns Off automatically after approximately 30 minutes.